illusion12321/orchestrate-php/README.md

 // now get array of the search results
 $itemList = $results->getResults();

-// or go ahead and iterate over the results directly! foreach ($collection as $item) {
+// or go ahead and iterate over the results directly foreach ($collection as $item) {

     echo $item->title;